-- In 1848, Menton and Roquebrune, seceded from Monaco, which protested against a tax imposed on lemon exports.
+- In 1848, Menton and Roquebrune seceded from Monaco after protesting against a tax imposed on lemon exports.
 The two cities joined the Kingdom of Piedmont-Sardinia.

 - On 19 April 1956, Prince Rainier III married the American actress Grace Kelly.

 - Prince Rainier III (1923-2005) and Princess Grace (1956-1982) are buried in the cathedral of Monaco.

 - In 2005, Rainier’s son, Albert II (born 1958), became the new Prince of Monaco.

 Politics and Diplomacy

 - The official name in French of the micro-state is “Principauté de Monaco“.

 - Monaco is a constitutional monarchy with Prince Albert II as head of state.

 - Although Monaco has a small military force, it has no navy or air force.
 The military defence of the Principality is the responsibility of France.